 Your cartridge is in perfect alignment on the horizontal plane when a line drawn between the two contact facets form a straight line pointing at the center of the record.
 This straight line SHOULD be perfectly perpendicular to the cantilever - which is MUCH easier for us to see and therefore align for optimum playback quality.

-However, cartridge manufacturers often work with 2 to 3 degrees of tolerance with their stylus mount accuracy (though we have seen as much as 4.75 degrees off of perpendicularity with the cantilever.)
+However, cartridge manufacturers often work with 2 to 3 degrees of tolerance with their stylus mount accuracy (though we have seen greater than 4 degrees off of perpendicularity with the cantilever quite regularly.)
 This means that even though you aligned your cantilever perfectly at the null points, your stylus could be badly out of alignment - completely nullifying your best efforts to achieve minimum tracing distortion.